-Tablets are increasing in resolution so fast that most web sites look absolutely fine on tablet, but the same cannot be said for smart-phone devices which operate at an average resolution of 750×1334px, ie. very small!
-Given the small size of the screen on top of that, links can be difficult to click on, text can be difficult to see if too small etc, so it’s very easy to rectify this situation and present a mobile version of your web site for users.
+Smart-phone devices operate at an average resolution of 750×1334px, ie. very small!
+At small sizes links can be difficult to click on, text can be difficult to see if too small etc, so it’s very easy to rectify this situation and present a mobile version of your web site for users using responsive web design.

 Google recommends responsive web design!

 Just read here Google’s recommendations for mobile web design.

 Google also are ranking responsive web sites differently on mobile results, see below for more info, we do know that mobile friendly web sites are ranking higher in search results.
 Coding to Google’s recommended standards will always be good for the overall health of your site!

 1. Responsive web design: Serves the same HTML code on the same URL regardless of the users’ device (desktop, tablet, mobile, non-visual browser), but can render the display differently (i.e., “respond”) based on the screen size.
 Responsive design is Google’s recommended design pattern.

 Google mobile first indexing